YarnSpinnerTool/YarnSpinner/Documentation/Building.md

 * Open **YarnSpinner.sln**.
 * Open the **Build menu**, and choose **Build All**.
 * Open the **Unity/Assets/Yarn Spinner** folder.
 You'll find a copy of **YarnSpinner.dll** there.
 You can now copy that DLL file wherever you need it.

+## Linux
+At the moment, Linux building is not actually supported despite the build taking place on a a Travis Linux instance.
+We are currently evaluating the minimal packages required as well as the optimal desktop environment to develop in.

 ## Building Documentation